ZKAW/Maths-Parser/README.md

 # Maths-Parser

 ### Info
-Python mathematical expression parser with error raise.
+Python mathematical expression parser with error raise and GUI.
-This parser does not use "eval" native Python function.
+* This parser does not use "eval" native Python function.
-The priority order of multiplications, divisions, and brackets is respect
+* The priority order of multiplications, divisions, and brackets is respected

 ### How to install
 ``` bash